EdvardHolden/EdvardHolden/README.md

 - Performance Optimisation

 ## Favourite tools:
-- Python
+- Python :snake:
 - Tensorflow
 - PyTorch
 - scikit-learn
-- Jupyter
+- Jupyter :notebook_with_decorative_cover:
-- Linux
+- Linux :penguin:

 <!--
 **EdvardHolden/EdvardHolden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.